kata-containers/kata-containers/Limitations.md

 The container may also be granted full access to a subset of host devices (https://github.com/kata-containers/runtime/issues/1568).

+See [Privileged Kata Containers](how-to/privileged.md) for how to configure some of this behavior.

 # Miscellaneous

 This section lists limitations where the possible solutions are uncertain.